10igeorge/android-pinballwizard/README.md

 # Pinball Wizard

 ## Description
 Pinball Wizard is an application created to find pinball near you.
-By entering your zip code, you may search for locations nearby that have pinball machines (and which ones).
-Looking for a certain machine?
-Filter by machine names to find locations that have what you're looking for.

-Future implementations will include a Pinball Map API to deliver actual locations and machines, user input on machines at specific locations, events in your area, and a secret pinball game only accessible through gestures.
+You can create an account, log in, and choose your region.
+After selecting a region, you can search pinball by locations or machines.
+Interested in going to a pinball event?
+The FAB in the bottom right will show you upcoming events in your region.
+Click on a location to see all the machines that currently reside in that location.
+To find more information about the condition of that machine, click on it for user submitted comments.

+This app was created using the Pinball Map API.

+Enjoy!

 ## Setup
 Clone this repository while in desired directory: